hgrecco/pint/docs/faq.rst

 `measurement <https://github.com/coddingtonbear/python-measurement>`_

-If your are aware of another one, please contribute a patch to the docs.
+If you're aware of another one, please contribute a patch to the docs.